Conformal dynamics at infinity for groups with contracting elements: Conical and Myrberg points

 \section{Conical and Myrberg points}

-The notion of conical and Myrberg points shall be central in the study of conformal density in Section \textsection\ref{SecDensity} on convergence boundaries.
-Two definitions of conical points are presented, which are quantitatively equivalent.
+In this section, we introduce the notion of conical and Myrberg limit points of a proper action with contracting elements on the convergence boundary.
+This shall be central in the study of the conformal density performed in Section \textsection\ref{SecDensity}.

+We begin with some non-elementary assumption on the group action under consideration, throughout the remainder of this paper.

+Let $G$ be a non-elementary group acting properly on a proper geodesic space $\U$, as in (\ref{GActUAssump}), with a contracting element.
+Assume further that $\U$ is equipped with a \textit{non-elementary} convergence boundary $\pU$: $G$ contains a non-pinched contracting element with fixed points being non-pinched in a sense in \ref{AssumpC}.
+Equivalently, this is plain to say that the repelling and attracting fixed points of some contracting element are distinct $[\cdot]$-classes in $\pU$ (Lemma \ref{DisjFixpts=Non-pinched}).